 4. How well do you engage learners with meaningful target setting and review?

-6. In class, do you have a range of approaches to checking learning, beyond giving students tests, tasks or assignments?
+6. In meetings or sessions, do you have a range of approaches to checking learning, beyond giving learners tests, tasks or assignments?

-7. How do your colleagues check learning in class through questioning, group work tasks etc?
+7. How do your colleagues check learning through questioning, tasks etc?
 Is there an approach or activity you could introduce into your practice?

 9. Who could you observe if you wanted to see some good or different practice in assessment?